ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/connect.md

 When choosing the authentication mode among those supported by the server and environment, follow the recommendations below:

-* **Anonymous** can be used on self-deployed local {{ ydb-short-name }} clusters that are inaccessible over the network.
+* **You would normally use Anonymous** on self-deployed local {{ ydb-short-name }} clusters that are inaccessible over the network.
-* **Access Token** can be used when other modes are not supported server side or for setup/debugging purposes.
+* **You would use Access Token** when other modes are not supported server side or for setup/debugging purposes.
 It does not require that the client access IAM.
 However, if the IAM system supports an API for token rotation, fixed tokens issued by this IAM usually have a short validity period, which makes it necessary to update them manually in the IAM system on a regular basis.
 * **Refresh Token** can be used when performing one-time manual operations under a personal account, for example, related to DB data maintenance, performing ad-hoc operations in the CLI, or running applications from a workstation.
 You can manually obtain this token from IAM once to have it last a long time and save it in an environment variable on a personal workstation to use automatically and with no additional authentication parameters on CLI launch.
 * **Service Account Key** is mainly used for applications designed to run in environments where the **Metadata** mode is supported, when testing them outside these environments (for example, on a workstation).
 It can also be used for applications outside these environments, working as an analog of **Refresh Token** for service accounts.
 Unlike a personal account, service account access objects and roles can be restricted.
 * **Metadata** is used when deploying applications in clouds.
 Currently, this mode is supported on virtual machines and in {{ sf-name }} {{ yandex-cloud }}.